 Mr. Conner returned to the Metropolitan Opera for his 2018/2019 season performing in Il Trittico (Gianni Schicchi) and will be making his San Diego Opera debut as Escamillo in Carmen.
 Beginning January 2019 Scott will return to Dijon Opera singing the role of Jupiter and Vulcano in Francesco Sacrati’s La Finta Pazza.
 Scott will reprise both roles in concert with the Cappella Mediterranea at Victoria Hall in Geneva.
 Scott will also debut at both the Spoletto Festival in Salome as well as performing in Das Wunder der Heliane with the Bard Festival.
-Future seasons see his return to the Metropolitan Opera, Opera Philadelphia and the Santa Fe Opera.

 The 2017/2018 season included his debut as Mustafa in L’Italiana in Algeri with Santa Fe Opera, a return to the Dresden Semperoper as Sparafucile in Rigoletto, and he reprised the roles of Nerbulone and Tiferne the Gladiator in Cavalli’s Egliogabalo with Dutch National Opera in Amsterdam.
 Scott also created the role of Peleo in a new production of the Spanish Baroque opera El Prometeo with Opera Dijon.
 The 2016/17 season marked two major debuts for Mr. Conner at the Metropolitan Opera and the Royal Opera House at Covent Garden where he performed the Police Commissioner in Robert Carsen’s new production of Strauss’s Der Rosenkavalier along side superstar Renée Fleming.
 Mr. Conner also returned to the San Francisco Opera where he reprised the role of Colline in La Bohème.